muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 "carrier" label itself suggests their role was nothing bigger than their numbers, tied to the region, whose realities would forge them as deeply as any other.

+Urban Legends

+WWI

+Here is what TR text claims why it lost during World War I. Uh, like, our big ally Germany lost, so we lost, indirectly, *by association*.
+This sounds like a B-movie tough guy routine.
+I wanted-a smash-a but they would not-a let meeee!
+It is not only wrong, it is childish.

+Wolf

+Let's not get into stories around wolves, weird treks out of nowhere to f-ck knows where, whose at least wolf part sound awefully like the Romulus and Remus story, two lost babies who were suckled by a she-wolf, which was the beginning of the Roman legend (as much as a lie as anything).
+Delusional nats today making a variation of the heavy metal sign extended two mid fingers (wolve's nose) are on this particular drug.
+Sadly, not even my people's fairy tales are original.

+Other countries

+How does the narrative compare to other countries?
+Some countries do better than others.
+Russia nationalist stories are a crock.
+US does better; Here is portion of the US narrative; "Why did we seperate from England?".
+"Because ruling from a distance was not effective".
+Fine.

+Question: Why do we hear some lastnames that have the word "Turk" in them in TR?"

+When the state came up with its delusional origin story, some ppl took as their lastname something Turkic, to make themselves friendly to the state.
+The lastnames are quite comical, walking turk, born soldier, or my favorite: soldier turk.
+Then, by implication, the Turkic lastnames can be taken to indicate a certain unawareness of history on the part of that family, due to lack of education, being far from the center, etc. It is sad in a way, the names scream not only "I am a pleb" they try to scream "I am *your* pleb".

+I am certain once the descendants realize how foolish their ancestors have been to chose these stupid shit of names, they will rush to legal services __en masse__ to have them changed.
+One day.

+Nationalism in many countries, but especially in TR, is like a reverse-telephone game.
+The guy at the end of the line hears the message much more clearly than the people in the beginning of the line.
+The people at the beginning, closer to circle, know the nuances, warts, ignore and get around stuff.
+The guy at the end drinks the Kool-Aid, he is the true believer.
+He doesn't know any better.

 References